 What does the Jim Beam logo mean?

-The Jim Beam logo reflects a connection to the past because the seal looks like it belongs in the Beam family.
-At the very least, the B in the center represents the first letter of the family name.
-It’s a symbol of unbroken tradition, a kind of seal of quality.
+The Jim Beam logo reflects a connection with the past because the seal looks as if it belongs to the Beam family.
+At least the letter B in the center represents the first letter of the surname.
+It’s a symbol of unbreakable traditions, a sort of quality mark.

-The main element of the Jim Beam logo looks like a wax or wax seal with a ribbon.
-A large white letter “B” is written in the center of the red circle, and “JIM BEAM SINCE 1795” is written around the edges.
-Above the seal is the brand’s name, for which the designers used two colors: black and beige.
+The main element of the Jim Beam logo looks like a sealing or wax seal with a ribbon.
+In the center of the red circle is a large white letter “B,” and around the edges is the inscription “JIM BEAM SINCE 1795.”
+Above the seal is the brand name, for which the designers used two colors: black and beige.

-What is the font of the Jim Beam logo?
+What font is used in the Jim Beam logo?

-The phrase “JIM BEAM” is written in a non-standard font with triangular serifs, which was created for the logo.
-The same can be said for the capital “B” in the center of the print, but it has the sides cut off on the right side.
-The text “JIM BEAM SINCE 1795” is typed in bold letters and numbers with thin short serifs.
+The phrase “JIM BEAM” is written in a non-standard font with triangular serifs created specifically for the logo.
+The same can be said about the capital letter “B” in the center of the font, but its sides are truncated on the right side.
+The text “JIM BEAM SINCE 1795” is set in bold letters and numbers with thin, short serifs.